lucafisc/dictionary/README.md

 </p>

-> A dictionary built using React, Typescript and Tailwind CSS
+> A dictionary built using React, Typescript and Tailwind CSS.
+User authentication and database by Firebase
 >
 > ### 🏠 [Demo link](https://lucafisc.github.io/dictionary/)